scottishgovernment/economicactionplan.mygov.scot/pages/place/rural-economy.md

 <hr>

 Nearly 20% of our population lives in rural Scotland.
 There are higher proportions of microenterprises and 34% of Scotland’s social enterprises are located in rural areas.
 Whilst our rural economy is similar to and tightly integrated with the urban economy, there are differences in terms of employment patterns, distances from services and markets, and sparsity of populations.
 These differences mean that the way services and policies are delivered needs to be tailored to the local situation.

+Similarly, we are committed to supporting, strengthening and protecting island communities, and our historic Islands (Scotland) Act will help create the right environment for sustainable growth and empowered communities.

 We established a Scottish Rural Parliament that has empowered rural communities across Scotland by giving them a stronger voice to initiate change at a local and national level.